 The format of the field exam is similar to that of the core exam.
-Each of three questions (covering theory, methods and policy) will be written during a 3 or 4 hour period on consecutive days, and notes (either course notes or notes on readings) and the approved field reading list (only the list, not the readings themselves) may be brought to the written exam.
+Each of three questions (covering theory, methods, and policy) will be written during a 3 hour period on consecutive days, and notes (either course notes or notes on readings) and the approved field reading list (only the list, not the readings themselves) may be brought to the written exam.
 The field exam will typically be taken in the fall of the third year and in any case no later than the end of the spring semester of the third year.

 The format of the field paper is a critical literature review of a maximum of 40 pages (double spaced) in length.
 Typically, the field exam paper will cover: